 MSc Materials Science & Engineering

 Materials Science & Engineering is an interdisciplinary study focusing on the relationship between structures and behaviour of materials (science) and the design of these structures to produce predefined properties for specific applications (engineering).
-Students consider materials over a wide range of length and time scales, from the behaviour of collections of individual atoms through to macroscopic structural and functional properties and from raw material processing through materials production and application to failure and recycling.
+Students consider materials over a wide range of length and time scales from the behaviour of collections of individual atoms to macroscopic structural and functional properties and from raw material processing through sustainable production and application of materials, to failure, durability and recycling.

-It is also concerned with the manufacturing processes that convert basic materials into final engineered products and with the design of innovative new materials for the continuously evolving needs of society.
+Materials Science and Engineering is concerned with the sustainable development of materials that meet or exceed performance expectations for specific functions.
+It covers the sustainable processes that convert raw materials into final engineered products and the design of innovative new materials for the continuously evolving needs of society and technology.

-The MSc Programme in Materials Science & Engineering combines studies of the physical, chemical and mechanical properties of materials with the training in production techniques and the selection of appropriate materials for a wide range of applications.
-In the programme, you will gain an understanding of the behaviour of materials under different conditions and learn how to assess their suitability in products and industrial processes.
-You will study the design of new material properties at nano and micro levels to suit applications on a macro scale.
-The programme focuses in particular on the design of new materials, including, for example, self-healing materials.
+The MSc Programme in Materials Science and Engineering combines studies of the physical, chemical and mechanical behaviour and properties of materials with training in production techniques and the development of materials that meet requirements for a wide range of applications.
+In the programme, you will gain understanding of the behaviour of materials under different conditions and learn how to maximise their suitability in products and industrial processes.
+You will study the design of new materials that perform better, last longer, enhance function, conserve resources and have a low environmental footprint.

-Covering subjects from atoms to applications and from design to disposal, the Materials Science & Engineering programme is well-suited to meet the expectations of students with a more theoretical background and those with backgrounds in applied science or engineering.
+The programme covers subjects from atomic scale (fundamental) to large scale (application) and from design end-life and disposal of materials.
+The Materials Science and Engineering programme is well suited to meet the expectations of students with more theoretical interests as well as those with interests in applied science and engineering.